 The value of the Amazon's device can't be questioned – compared to a device like the Apple TV 4K, the Amazon offering is far cheaper.
-The only justification for buying the Apple TV or Apple TV 4K is if you're invested completely into the Apple ecosystem, regularly look at Memories from your iCloud photo stream and AirPlay stuff to your TV.
+The only justification for buying the Apple TV or Apple TV 4K is if you're invested completely into the Apple ecosystem and regularly AirPlay stuff to your TV.
 Equally, if you have an Android phone and you use Google services like Google Photos then you may be better off with the Chromecast Ultra – simply because it's a more seamless experience with your device.

 Overall, though, the Amazon Fire TV Stick 4K is the ideal one-stop shop for all your content needs.
 If you're a Prime member then you get access to lots of great shows in superb quality.
 If you're not a Prime member then the 4K Stick is still a great access point to other streaming services, such as Netflix (also in 4K HDR).

 If you want 4K HDR streaming, use Alexa a lot and like Amazon's Prime Video ecosystem then there is nothing better out there.
 And given how good some Prime content is right now, that makes this device a very compelling proposition indeed.